Palliative Care vs. Hospice Care

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.

-Palliative care vs. hospice care are often used synonymously.
+The terms palliative care and hospice care are often used synonymously.
 However, while they have some overlap, they provide different frameworks of care.
-It’s important to understand these differences, especially if your loved one is experiencing pain or is near end-of-life.
+It’s important to understand these differences, especially if your loved one is experiencing pain or is near the end of life.

-Palliative care vs. hospice care both involve patients with chronic conditions.
-The difference between these two types of care depends greatly on whether the patient wants to receive treatment to cure his/her condition.
+Palliative care and hospice care both involve patients with chronic conditions.
+The difference between these two types of care depends greatly on whether the patient wants to receive treatment to cure their condition.

 Let’s clarify the differences between palliative care vs. hospice care by giving an in-depth look at them both.